markomanninen/srrd-builder/work/docs/COMPREHENSIVE_TOOL_TEST_PLAN.md

 2. **Reusable test utilities** for project path and logging verification
 3. **Mock infrastructure** for context detection and database testing
 4. **Performance benchmarking** framework
+5. **NEW: Batch execution test framework** for frontend integration testing
+6. **NEW: Dependency order validation utilities** for workflow testing
+7. **NEW: Progress tracking test infrastructure** for UI verification

 ### Documentation Updates
 1. **Updated PROJECT_PATH_USAGE_ANALYSIS.md** with test findings
+2. **NEW: Frontend batch execution user guide** with testing procedures
+3. **NEW: Dependency management documentation** for tool workflow ordering
+4. **NEW: Performance benchmarking results** for batch execution capabilities
 2. **Tool behavior documentation** with verified patterns
 3. **Testing guidelines** for future tool development
 4. **Integration testing procedures** for MCP server